pjrios/Capstone_II/Residential Building Identification/README.md

 # Residential Building Identification
-To run this programs, you will need the following:
+To run this program, you will need the following:

 1. Python 3 installed on your system.
-2. The following Python libraries: geopandas, shapely, json, subprocess, shutil, and os.
+2. The following Python libraries: geopandas, shapely, JSON, subprocess, shutil, and os.
 3. The "allmapsoft" software installed on your system.
-If you installed it into a diferent directory than the default directory make sure to modify the  downloader_path and combiner_path variable in the getImages.py program.
+If you installed it into a different directory than the default directory make sure to modify the  downloader_path and combiner_path variables in the getImages.py program.
 4. The filter.py program requires directories with the GeoJSON files.
-5. The getImages.py program takes GeoJSON files in the format [state_name]_filtered.geojson, where state_name is the name of the state you are processing (e.g. alaska)
+5. The getImages.py program takes GeoJSON files in the format [state_name]_filtered.geojson, where state_name is the name of the state you are processing (e.g. Alaska)
 6. Read and write permissions for the specified directories States_GeoJSONs, Residential_Areas, Filtered, images, and images/results/
 7. In addition, the programs assume that you have the necessary dependencies and packages installed to run the functions from the imported libraries.
 ## getImages.py